adamkozak/ADA2017-project/README.md

 Immediately we notice that the identity of a book is given as the [Amazon Standard Identification Number, ASIN](https://www.amazon.com/gp/seller/asin-upc-isbn-info.html).
 For a book this is the same number as its ISBN.
 Since actual book titles are nicer than numbers, we enrich the data by scraping the Amazon website for titles associated with ASINs, as well as more information on the book (genres, categories, etc.).

+# Ratings, reviews and sentiment

-Let's take a look at the distribution of ratings in the data:
+Now that introductions are out of the way, let's take a look at the distribution of ratings in the data:

 ![Mean ratings](/Project/images/mean_rating.png)